antoinegaubil/COMP353/README.md

 ## Project Overview

 This project involves the development of a comprehensive database management web application.
 The application allows users to interact with a MySQL database using PHP-based web pages.
+This PHP code connects to a MySQL database using PDO, retrieves all rows and column names for a specified table, enabling dynamic data display and manipulation in a PHP web app.

 **Overview of The Database**